Finterion/finterion-python-client/README.md

 With this client your can connect your algorithm to the ELTYER.

 ## Installation
-You can install directly using pip:
+You can install the client directly using pip:

 ```sh
 pip install eltyer_client